Have You Talked to Your Employees Yet?

 In order to maintain an employee’s “exempt” status from overtime, you must pay that employee $35,568 a year AND the employee must meet certain tests regarding their job duties.
 Job titles do not determine exempt status.
 There are three main exemptions available: Administrative, Executive and Professional.
 To qualify for the administrative exemption, the employee’s primary duty must be the performance of office work directly related to the management of the business and the employee has authority to exercise discretion and independent judgment with managing the business.
 For example, an “Office Manager” may not have discretion to hire and fire employees, so even though the title implies that the job is directly related to the general business operations, without authority to hire and fire, this office manager would not qualify to be a salaried employee.

 APPROACH CONVERSATIONS INDIVIDUALLY

 Another reason to take action now is because Utah law requires that employers give notice to an employee whose wages may be changed prior to the actual change.
-Thus, if you decide that a certain employees’ hourly will be reduced to compensate for the required overtime, you are obligated to notify the employee BEFORE December 1, 2016.
+Thus, if you decide that a certain employees’ hourly will be reduced to compensate for the required overtime, you are obligated to notify the employee BEFORE January 1, 2020.
 Its time to have those conversations so your employees understand why you are changing their pay rate, or if you are requiring no more overtime.
 Each person will react differently and do not underestimate the value of communicating directly with each individual employee who will be affected by your changes.

 Change opens the door to mistakes and legal action.
 As you make these overtime changes and talk with your employees, make sure you document what you discussed, the date, and who was involved in the conversation.
 Arming yourself with correct and accessible records is one of the best ways to protect your business.
 Also, keep records of employees’ hours for at least 3 years in case a dispute arises.
 The statute of limitations is 2 years but the DOL can go back up to 3 years for willful violations.